 Until now, the monitoring of rail safety has always been done manually by humans, leaving room for human error and at times, putting those workers in harm’s way.
 But a few years ago, it was discovered that when a machine is functioning correctly, it produces a particular type of vibration.
 This means that by monitoring machines and rails for abnormal vibrations, one can detect faults before they even happen.

-Konux is bringing this exact technology to the rail market with their fully functioning sensor device, which can predict mechanical malfunction using that same kind of AI-based vibration monitoring.
+Konux, one of German rail cargo startups is bringing this exact technology to the rail market with its fully functioning sensor device, which can predict mechanical malfunction using that same kind of AI-based vibration monitoring.
 The startup is currently digitizing Deutsche Bahn’s high-speed rail network through condition monitoring of switches, the most critical part of the railway infrastructure, enabling DB to significantly reduce inspection and maintenance costs and improve operational efficiency.

 Founders: Andreas Kunze, Dennis Humhal, Vlad Lata